 Washington Capital Management Inc. Continues to Hold Position in United Natural Foods, Inc.

-Washington Capital Management Inc. continued to hold its stake in shares of United Natural Foods, Inc. during the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission .
-The institutional investor owned 9,100 shares of the company's stock at the end of the first quarter.
+Washington Capital Management Inc. maintained its position in United Natural Foods, Inc. during the first quarter, according to its most recent filing with the Securities and Exchange Commission .
+The firm owned 9,100 shares of the company's stock at the end of the first quarter.

 Add your comments below